 I was warned the trail would be muddy, but it was actually next level mud, with ankle-deep areas.
 Despite wearing good hiking boots, I was slipping and sliding all over the place.
 There is also stinging nettle along the narrow path, which will poke you if you are wearing thin pants.
 You will have an opportunity to rent gators at the National Park if you are concerned about this.

 The trail levels off into a lush green forest, saddled between the two peaks of the Visoke and Karisimbi volcanoes.
 This was once known as the Karisoke Research Center, the site where Dian Fossey once lived, researched and where she was brutally murdered in 1985.
 Beyond this area lies a burial site where she and her beloved gorillas lay to rest.

 Some tourists on my hike were posing for photos smiling alongside the sign where her cabin once stood (aka the place where she was murdered) and again at her tomb stone.
-I think it is definitely appropriate to take some photos respectfully, but I didn’t feel the need to selfie at the place where someone died.
-Don’t be that person who smiles for photos at a gravesite — its super uncomfortable and awkward for everyone else.
+I think it is definitely appropriate to take some photos respectfully, but I didn’t feel the need to selfie at the site of a brutal murder.

 Is the Dian Fossey hike difficult?

 Overall our hike took 3 hours round trip.
 There were some fit people in my group and to be honest, I was the slowest one and felt rushed.
 I was recovering from a stomach bug and had a head cold at the same time, so I struggled on the way up with the altitude.